MALAYSIA | Marooned at the Melaka Dutch Square

 EVERYTHING IS IN MAROON! |

 But that’s not the end of it.
 The Malays, of course, has the final say in the matter, they own this land anyways.
-I guess they thought that the color red was much too strong for taste, so they tone it down a bit and came up with the light maroon color that we now see.
+I guess they thought that the color red was much too strong for taste, so they toned it down a bit and came up with the light maroon color that we now see.

 THE OLDEST DUTCH BUILDING OF THEM ALL |